 \section{Introduction}

-\parindent We use $|S|$ to denote the cardinality of $S$.
-Graphs in this paper are finite, undirected and simple.
-Terms and notation not defined here are from [4].
+\parindent Graphs in this paper are finite, undirected and simple.
+Terms and notation not defined here are from \cite{BondyMurty1976}.
+We use $|S|$ to denote the cardinality of $S$.
 The vertex set and edge set of a graph $G$ are denoted by $V(G)$ and $E(G)$ respectively.
 The number of edges of a graph $G$ is denoted by $e(G)$.
 For a graph $G$, $v\in V(G)$ and $H\subseteq G$(respectively, $S\subseteq V(G)$), the set of neighbors of $v$ in $H$(respectively, $S$) is denoted by $N_H(v)$(respectively, $N_S(v)$).
 We call $d_G(v)=|N_G(v)|$ {\em the degree of $v$ in $G$}.
-For vertex subsets $V_1$ and $V_2$ of a graph $G$, we let $E[V_1,V_2]$ denote the set of edges of $G$ with one endvertex in $V_1$ and the other in $V_2$.
-Futhermore, let $e[V_1,V_2]=|E[V_1,V_2]|$.
-We denote by $\delta(G)$ and $\Delta(G)$ the minimum degree and maximum degree of a graph $G$.
-Let $\overline{G}$ denote the complement of a graph $G$.
+For vertex subsets $V_1$ and $V_2$ of a graph $G$, we let $E[V_1,V_2]$ denote the set of edges of $G$ with one endvertex in $V_1$ and the other in $V_2$, and let $e[V_1,V_2]=|E[V_1,V_2]|$.
+We denote by $\delta(G)$ and $\Delta(G)$ the minimum degree and the maximum degree of a graph $G$.

+Let $\ol{G}$ denote the complement of a graph $G$.
 The {\it independence number} of a graph $G$ is denoted by $\alpha(G)$.
 For a graph $G$ and $V'\subseteq V(G)$, the subgraph of $G$ induced by $V'$ is denoted by $G[V']$.
 We use $G\cup H$ to denote the disjoint union of graphs $G$ and $H$.
-We denote by $G\vee H$ the the join operation of graphs $G$ and $H$, which means adding an edge between each vertex in $G$ and each vertex in $H$.
-We use $K_p$ to denote the complete graph on $p$ vertices.
+We denote by $G\vee H$ the the join operation of graphs $G$ and $H$, which means adding edges between each vertex in $G$ and each vertex in $H$.
+We use $K_p$ to denote the complete graph on $p$ vertices, $\ol{K}_p$ to denote the edgeless graph on $p$ vertices and $S_{\ell}$ to denote a star on $\ell+1$ vertices.
 For given graphs $G$ and $H$, $G$ is {\it $H$-free} if $G$ does not contain $H$ as a subgraph.